aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/htmltableloadoption/_index.md

 ### setTableIndex(number) {#setTableIndex-number-}

+<b>@deprecated.</b> Please use the 'tableIndex' property instead.
 Get or set the index of table to import from html.

 ```javascript
 setTableIndex(value: number) : void;